Worklytics/psoxy/docs/aws/guides/lambdas-on-vpc.md

 }
 ```

-See `vpc.tf` in our example, which includes some example VPC infra for the vpc, subnet, security
+Uncomment the relevant lines in `vpc.tf` in the same directory, and modify as you wish.
+This file
-group.
-Uncomment the resources in that file, and modify as you wish.
+provisions a VPC, subnet, and security group for use by the lambdas.